dsdashun/ccctx/README.md

 # ccctx - Claude Context Switcher

-A CLI tool to manage and switch between different Claude contexts.
+A CLI tool to manage and run Claude with different contexts.

 ## Features

 - List available contexts from a configuration file
-- Switch between contexts interactively or by name
-- Run claude with a specific context temporarily
+- Run Claude with a specific context temporarily

 ## Installation